knative/serving/docs/debugging/application-debugging-guide.md

     type: Ready
 ```

-If you see this condition, to debug further:
+If you see this condition, check the following to continue debugging:

   * [Check Pod status](#check-pod-status)
   * [Check application logs](#check-application-logs)